-#2 If you can’t check your luggage, there’s a storage in Schiphol airport.
+#2 If you can’t check your luggage, there’s storage at Schiphol airport.
 It’s on the public side between arrivals 1 and 2.
-It should cost between 6-12 Eur (depending on size) and payment has to be made with a card (debit or credit).
-Check full info here.
+It should cost between 6-12 Eur (depending on size), and payment must be made with a card (debit or credit).
+Check the full info here.

-#3 The best time of the year to do a Layover in Amsterdam is Summer when there’s sunshine, the weather is warmer and days are longer.
+#3 The best time of the year to do a Layover in Amsterdam is Summer when there’s sunshine, warmer weather, and longer days.
 But we have some options below for you if it’s rainy or cold!
 We also have a things to do in Amsterdam in the Winter article if you are traveling at that time of the year.

-#4 During Summer expect longer security checks and plan accordingly.
-Particularly if you are traveling to the US.
+#4 During Summer, expect more extended security checks and plan accordingly, particularly if you travel to the US.

 #5 If your Layover in Amsterdam is an overnight layover, we suggest you book a hotel close to the Airport.
-There are 3 hotels in walking distance to the airport:
+There are three hotels within walking distance of the airport:

 - The Sheraton – Very comfortable but the most expensive option here.

-- The Hilton – very close to the airport it has very nice rooms at a better price than the Sheraton.
+- The Hilton – very close to the airport-has very nice rooms at a better price than the Sheraton.

-What to do if I have less-than-4-hours layover?
+What to do if I have a less-than-4-hour layover?

-If you have less than 4 hours on this Amsterdam Layover we suggest you don’t head to the city.
-Yes, it’s very easy and quick, but it’ll be very rushed!
+If you have less than 4 hours on this Amsterdam Layover, we suggest you don’t head to the city.
+Yes, it’s easy and quick, but it’ll be rushed!
 You need at least 30 minutes to go and another 30 minutes back.

 However, you should be at the airport at least 1h30 before the flight, leaving you with 1h-1h30 at best in the city center.
-In one hour you can walk around the central station area, but nothing more!
-Is it really worth the 10e and stress?
+You can walk around the central station area in one hour, but nothing more!
+Is it really worth the 10 euro and the stress?

 Instead, we suggest you go to Schiphol Plaza – a shopping built adjacent to the airport and the Schiphol train station.
-In Schiphol Plaza, you’ll a few shops supermarkets where you can entertain yourself buying some Dutch souvenirs, eat something and spend 1 or 2 hours easily.
+In Schiphol Plaza, you’ll find a few shops and supermarkets where you can entertain yourself by buying Dutch souvenirs, eating something, and spending 1 or 2 hours easily.

 What to do during a 4-6 hours layover?

 When you have a Layover of 4 to 6 hours, that means 2-4 free hours in Amsterdam.
-It isn’t too much time, but this is when Amsterdam being small is really cool!
+It isn’t too much time, but the Amsterdam center being small is really cool!
 4 hours is more than enough to walk around the city center and enjoy some of the coolest things to do in Amsterdam.
-Obviously, you won’t get to be an expert on Amsterdam but you’ll get the feel of it and maybe sharpen your curiosity for a longer trip.
+Obviously, you won’t get to be an expert on Amsterdam, but you’ll get the feel of it and maybe sharpen your curiosity for a longer trip.

-During these 4 to 6 hours in Amsterdam, we suggest you go to the red light district, as it’s less than 5 minutes walking from the central station.
-It’s the most famous (or infamous?) part of the town and it’s home to the oldest building in town – Oude Kerk (yes, a church, the old church).
-In this area, you’ll also find plenty of restaurants, shops, cafes, and bars.
+During these 4 to 6 hours in Amsterdam, we suggest you go to the red light district, as it’s less than 5 minute walking from the central station.
+It’s the most famous (or infamous?) part of Amsterdam, and it’s home to the oldest building in town – Oude Kerk (yes, a church, the old church).

 Things to do during a Layover in Amsterdam Longer Than 6 Hours

-If your Amsterdam Layover is longer than 6 hours, that means you have time for more than roaming around town.
+If your Amsterdam Layover is longer than 6 hours, you have time for more than roaming around town.
 You may include one or more activities.
-We are going to list here a few of our favorite things to do in Amsterdam that can be easily included in a layover.
+We will list a few of our favorite things to do in Amsterdam that can be easily included in a layover.

-Usually, walking tours start close to the central station or the Dam square.
+Usually, walking tours start close to the central station or Dam Square.
 A good walking tour is one of the easiest and fastest ways to understand a city.
-We do it in every major city we go and we really enjoy it.
+We do it in every major city we go to, and we really enjoy it.
 Amsterdam isn’t an exception here.

-A walking tour allows you to quickly immerse on dutch history and culture.
+A walking tour immediately immerses you in Dutch history and culture.
 Plus, it will take you to all the best sights and some of the hidden ones.
-The guide may also help you choose a nice place to eat before going back to the airport.
+The guide may also help you choose a nice place to eat before returning to the airport.

 A Canal cruise is one of the mandatory things for anyone visiting Amsterdam.
-You may think that it will be difficult to do it while one a layover, but it is possible, and quite easy actually!
-Most cruises take between one hour and one hour and a half and they all begin in Stromma central station, which opposite to Amsterdam Centraal!
+You may think it will be challenging to do it while on a layover, but it is possible and relatively easy!
+Most cruises take one hour and one hour and a half, and they all begin at Stromma central station, opposite Amsterdam Centraal!
 It couldn’t be more convenient.

-A canal cruise will allow you to discover first hand why UNESCO declared the city’s canals and bridges a World Heritage Site.
-It’s a nice, relaxed way of seeing the city on a slightly different angle.
+A canal cruise will allow you to discover firsthand why UNESCO declared the city’s canals and bridges a World Heritage Site.
+It’s an excellent, relaxed way of seeing the city from a slightly different angle.

 Go to the Museum Quarter

 The museum quarter is the furthest location on this list.
-It’s located in the south of Leidseplein about 2.5 km from Amsterdam Centraal.
-It should take about 30 minutes walking to reach there.
+It’s located in the south of Leidseplein, about 2.5 km from Amsterdam Centraal.
+It should take about 30 minutes of walking to get there.
 Or you can take the light train and reach it in less than 20 minutes.
-In the Museum quarter, you have 3 major museums, the Rijksmuseum, the Stedelijk Museum of Modern Art and the Van Gogh Museum.
+In the Museum quarter, you have three important museums, the Rijksmuseum, the Stedelijk Museum of Modern Art, and the Van Gogh Museum.

-The Rijksmuseum is the most important museum and one of the most famous landmarks in the Netherlands and has a vast and impressive collection.
-Note that this is a very popular museum and long queues are more than possible.
-As you don’t have much time, you should buy a skip the line ticket!
+The Rijksmuseum is the most important museum and one of the most famous landmarks in the Netherlands.
+Besides this, it also has a vast and impressive collection.
+Note that this is a very popular museum, and long queues are more than possible.
+As you don’t have much time, you should buy a skip-the-line ticket!

 Cycle around town

-There’s nothing more dutch than cycling.
-The Dutch ride their bikes to work, to study, to go out with friends and even shopping… Thus, what better way of seeing Amsterdam than on a bike?
-Plus, a bike is much faster than walking, which means you can cover more of the city in less time
+There’s nothing more Dutch than cycling.
+The Dutch ride their bikes to work, study, go out with friends, and even go shopping… Thus, what better way of seeing Amsterdam than on a bike?
+Plus, a bike is much faster than walking, so you can cover more of the city in less time.

 There are two ways of exploring Amsterdam on a bike.
 You easily rent a bike and explore it by yourself.
-For example, it would be interesting to go to the museum quarter and Vondelpark on a bike.
+For example, going to the museum quarter and Vondelpark on a bike would be interesting.

 Go to Body Worlds

-The Body worlds is an exposition where you can discover the secrets of the human body through real anatomic models.
+The Body World is an exposition where you can discover the secrets of the human body through real anatomic models.
 It’s really impressive and something we really enjoyed doing in Amsterdam.

 The Body Worlds is conveniently located about 500 meters from Amsterdam central on the Damrak, so it’s perfect for those who don’t have much time to lose.